A look to the future. What will 2021 hold for the crypto industry?

-In addition to the M&A wave, there will also be a rush to IPO/SPAC after Coinbase.
+After Coinbase, we’ll see a wave of crypto companies rushing to IPO/SPAC.
 BlockFi is the most often mentioned candidate, but there are several others that could become public companies in 2021.

 The case for cryptoassets, both as a portfolio diversifier and an inflation hedge, has become crystal clear to institutions.
 The foundation for such institutional participation remains robust asset custody – and that is exactly what we are delivering at Copper.